life0fun/predictionio-spark/fastdataprocessingwithsparkexamples/README.md

 1. brew install apache-spark

 2. spark-submit with args.
+  the application jar along with any jars included with the --jars option will be automatically transferred to the cluster.

   spark-submit --jars $(echo /dir/of/jars/*.jar | tr ' ' ',') \
     --class "SimpleApp" --master local[4] path/to/myApp.jar